 Lightwave has a companion app through which you can turn on and off the switches from your phone or tablet, and through which you can set up schedules or timers that are ideal if you are going on holiday.

 Lightwave integrates with Google Assistant, Amazon Echo and Apple HomeKit devices, plus IFTTT.

-The Nanoleaf Aurora is something a little different: a set of connected, Wi-Fi enabled wall-mounted light panels that can be used to set a variety of different patterns and sequences.
+The Nanoleaf Light Panels are something a little different: a set of connected, Wi-Fi enabled wall-mounted light panels that can be used to set a variety of different patterns and sequences.

 The accompanying app allows you to set the colour of each of the nine panels independently, or set all the panels to cycle through a colour palette, using one of a few different flow patterns.
 You can also vary brightness and speed - right up to an epilepsy-threatening max.